Anne Rice's Immortal Universe

-AMC was launching a new connected universe based on two iconic Anne Rice book series: The Vampire Chronicles and the Lives of the Mayfair Witches.
-I built a guide to Rice's canon and a map for how the pieces fit together.
+AMC was launching a new connected universe based on two iconic Anne Rice book series: The Vampire Chronicles and The Lives of the Mayfair Witches.
+I built a comprehensive guide to Rice's canon and a map for how the pieces fit together.

 A unique, iconoclastic universe

-When AMC Networks acquired eighteen Anne Rice novels, they began developing multiple concurrent TV series starting with Interview with the Vampire and Mayfair Witches.
+AMC Networks acquired eighteen Anne Rice novels and began developing multiple concurrent TV series, starting with Interview with the Vampire and Mayfair Witches.
 But the world of Anne Rice doesn't work on the same principles of other franchises.
-With books spanning forty years, full of contradictions and shifting protagonists, from an author who prioritized passion, immediacy, and evolving obsessions over continuity, the task of translating these beloved stories into a modern connected franchise was enormous.
+With books spanning fifty years, full of contradictions and shifting protagonists, from an author who prioritized passion, immediacy, and evolving obsessions over consistent continuity, the task of translating these beloved stories into a modern connected franchise was enormous.

 Mapping a sprawling franchise

-I created a vast, comprehensive internal database for network and studio producers that contained guides to the entire combined Vampire Chronicles/Mayfair Witches world.
-If printed as a book, it would be over eight hundred pages long and over three-hundred thousand words.
+I created a vast, comprehensive internal database, a guide to the entire combined Vampire Chronicles/Mayfair Witches storyworld.
+If printed as a book, it would be eight hundred pages long and over three-hundred thousand words.
 This franchise bible covered the storylines, characters, lore, locations, and timelines across all eighteen books, highlighting the continuities and contradictions and charting recurring themes.
-It also explored franchise strategies, comparing and contrasting with other large media franchise universes, unearthing historical fan reactions and controversies, and contained a master timeline charting how Rice's vampires, witches, and immortal spirits interacted with all of recorded human history.
+It also explored franchise strategies, comparing and contrasting with other large media universes, unearthing historical fan reactions and fault lines, and contained a master timeline charting how Rice's vampires, witches, and immortal spirits interacted with all of recorded human history.

 Three AMC promotional posters side by side: Mayfair Witches, The Vampire Lestat 2026, and Talamasca: The Secret Order.